 A Welcome Change to UK’s ‘Tax on Travel’

-With enthusiasm we read Skål Thailand’s press release yesterday afternoon.
+With enthusiasm, we read Skål Thailand’s press release yesterday afternoon.
 The British system of calculating Air Passenger Duty was not the most straightforward one, where tax was based on flight distances in four different bands.
 Especially travelers to Thailand and Southeast Asia would have thought twice about visiting our region with the entire family.
-Choosing destinations closer to home could easily save them GBP 56.
+Choosing destinations closer to the home could easily save them GBP 56.
 Change is promised for April next year.
-Although more can be done, as taxes for long-haul flights are still significantly higher compared to short distance flights, we see UK government moving in the right direction.
+Although more can be done, as taxes for long-haul flights are still significantly higher compared to short distance flights, we see the UK government moving in the right direction.

 Quoted: Skål International, Thailand – Press Release – 20 March 2014

-The British Government announced yesterday (19 March) that, from 2015, the Air Passenger Duty will be simplified in structure with all long haul travellers departing UK airports set to pay the same figure irrespective of their destination.
+The British Government announced yesterday (19 March) that, from 2015, the Air Passenger Duty will be simplified in structure with all long haul travelers departing UK airports set to pay the same figure irrespective of their destination.
 British Chancellor of the Exchequer George Osborne told MPs in the House of Commons during his spring Budget statement that ‘from next year all long-haul flights will carry the same, lower, band B tax rate that you now pay to fly to the United States’.

 Dale Lawrence says, “This news will be welcomed by the entire travel and tourism community in Thailand.
 Air Passenger Duty has been exploited relentlessly by successive governments – particularly under Prime Ministers Tony Blair and Gordon Brown – since it was introduced in 1994 at the very modest rates of £5 (UK & European Economic Area) and £10 for other destinations.

 “The revised two-tier tax band, whilst a welcome move, continues to discriminate against long haul leisure destinations such as Thailand and is an unnecessary burden on MICE visitors and also on British business leaders seeking to boost trade between the two Kingdoms.
-Let us hope that as the UK economy continues to recover from the global economic downturn there may be further room for manoeuvre by government ministers and that this tax on travel will be jettisoned.”
+Let us hope that as the UK economy continues to recover from the global economic downturn there may be further room for maneuver by government ministers and that this tax on travel will be jettisoned.”

 Will the UK tax on travel be abandoned?
 It remains a question for now.